PhilEcapp/APIPagination/README.md

+<h2 dir="auto">API Pagination</h2>

 JSON:API allows four types of pagination links: prev , next , first , and last .
 It is RECOMMENDED that servers include first and last links when these are inexpensive to compute.
 However, servers MUST include a prev and a next link for each instance of paginated data in a response.

     PART 01: JSON Code/ Http/s URL
     PART 02: Fetch JSON data